 SHIMobile is a new application for mobile devices that allows users to collect important natural resource information in the field.
 SHIMobile makes field data collection easy and will help users collect and update sensitive habitat inventory using standardized SHIM methods.
 The application is suitable for use on mobile devices equipped with GPS and a camera and can be used offline.
 SHIMobile enables practitioners to record important attributes about stream and riparian features using a common data dictionary.
 After field data is collected it can be added to a structured on-line data base and web mapping application, the SHIM Atlas on the Community Mapping Network.

-Users have the choice of using the published iOS compatible data forms (follow links below in the "Web Links" section - for SHIMobile Forms - HanDBase version) or adapting the published forms to other mobile devices.
-CMN plans to also publish the same data forms in an Android compatible format.
-The structure of SHIMobile data forms is also avaialble as an Excel woorkbook in the "Atlas Documents" section below.
-The field names, data types and menu options can be copied from that "SHIMobile structure.xls" file to construct data forms on other portable devices.
+SHIMobile Forms - HanDBase version is an iOS compatible set of data forms and CMN plans to also publish the same data forms in an Android compatible format.
+The structure of SHIMobile data forms is available as an Excel woorkbook in the "Atlas Documents" section below.
+The field names, data types and menu options can be seen in "SHIMobile structure.xls".

 Those are the pros for using HanDBase and on the cons side: HanDBase only captures point locations (currently), and the photos taken using data forms have to be uploaded seperate from the attribute data.
 There are some other limitations but those are the main ones and there are ways to "work around" those limitations (discussed later on).